 The department is in thirst of undertaking the research and development activities in emerging thrust areas and introducing new innovative courses based on the industry demands collaborating with national and international institutes, research and development organizations and industries

-The department aims to become a leader in the field of education, training and research in Computer Science and Engineering.
+The Department aims to become a leader in the field of education, training and research in Computer Science and Engineering discipline.

-M1:The department strengthens the core competence in computer Science and Engineering by imparting quality education and training.
+M1:To strengthen the core competence in Computer Science and Engineering by imparting quality education and training.

 M2:To promote innovation and research through collaborative and participatory approaches.

-M3:To inculcate the leadership capabilities, ethical values and professional behaviour to face the challenges in global market.
+M3:To inculcate the leadership capabilities, ethical values and professional behavior to face the challenges in global market.